The Earth Systems Internship

 2. Your particular role in the asking and answering of the question

-3. The name of your mentor and background information about the group with whom you will work
+3. An established mentor and background information about the group with whom you will work

 4. The methods you will use for your analysis